• Skip to primary navigation

 Store-bought taco seasoning works just fine here, but if you want to toss together your own, just combine:

-2 teaspoon Chili Powder (I like Ancho Chili Powder with gives it a bit more spicy, smoky flavor)
+2 tsp Chili Powder (I like Ancho Chili Powder with gives it a bit more spicy, smoky flavor)

 Nutrition